Toledo-Lucas County Public Library: History

 In 1916, the Andrew Carnegie Fund offered $125,000 to build five branches on sites to be provided by city.
 Consulting architect for all five buildings was Edward Tilton of New York.
 The five branches were the David R. Locke Branch, designed by M.M.
-Stophlet and opened on December 5, 1917; Eliza M. Kent Branch, designed by L.G.
-Welker and opened on December 11, 1917 (fire destroyed the original building in 1974); the Anna C. Mott Branch, designed by Bernhard Becker and opened on January 3, 1918; Frances D. Jermain Branch, designed by Bates and Gamble and opened on January 7, 1918; and the South Branch, designed by David L. Stine and Son, opened on January 16, 1918.
+Stophlet, and opened on December 5, 1917; the Eliza M. Kent Branch, designed by L.G.
+Welker, and opened on December 11, 1917 (fire destroyed the original building in 1974); the Anna C. Mott Branch, designed by Bernhard Becker, and opened on January 3, 1918; the Frances D. Jermain Branch, designed by Bates and Gamble, and opened on January 7, 1918; and the South Branch, designed by David L. Stine and Son, opened on January 16, 1918.

-In 1923, Carl Vitz took over as Librarian.
+In 1923, Carl Vitz took over as librarian.
 He was succeeded in 1937 by Russell Schunk, on whose watch the current Toledo Lucas County Main Library was built.
 It is on land that was the former home of the Toledo Central High School.
-The building was designed by the architectural firm of Hahn and Hayes and opened on September 5, 1940 as a Public Works Administration project.
+The building was designed by the architectural firm of Hahn and Hayes and opened on September 5, 1940, as a Public Works Administration project.
 The interior of the building was modeled after the Enoch Pratt Free Library in Baltimore, Maryland.
 The exterior was modeled on that of Folger Shakespeare Library in Washington, D.C.
-The one of the interesting features of the building are the vitrolite murals in the Clyde Scoles Historic Court and the Children's Library.
+One of the interesting features of the building are the vitrolite murals in the Clyde Scoles Historic Court and the Children's Library.
 The Local History and Genealogy Department was created when the new building opened.

-On November 1, 1945, Herbert M. Sewell was named Librarian, taking over for Mr. Vitz; 10 years later, he was succeeded by Robert D. Franklin who stayed as Librarian until the merging of the 3 library systems.
+On November 1, 1945, Herbert M. Sewell was named librarian, taking over for Mr. Vitz; 10 years later, he was succeeded by Robert D. Franklin who stayed as librarian until the merging of the three library systems.

 The Lucas County Library opened in 1918 at the location that is now known as the Maumee Branch of the Toledo Lucas County Public Library system.
-Emilie Meuser was the first Director of the Lucas County Library.
-She was replaced by Dorothy Strouse who served in that role from 1929-1970 when the library systems merged.
+Emilie Meuser was the first director of the Lucas County Library.
+She was replaced by Dorothy Strouse, who served in that role from 1929 to 1970, when the library systems merged.
 In 1937 the Lucas County Library system expanded to include bookmobile service for the first time in the county.